UzixLS/zx-sizif-xxs/README.md

     * tape input moved slightly away to not to interfere with wide AV jack
     * 3.5 jacks replaced with THT variant for better reliability
     * changed ps/2 header orientation
+* Zero Rev.A - first release of Zero version.
+Based on Rev.B of main pcb.